SignalGo/SignalGo-full-net/README.md

 13.Easy to manage permissions with attribute you can customize your permissions before client call methods

 14.Automatic handle object references and pointers in serialize and deserialize system

+15.Add service reference with visual studio for client side

 and other fetures...